NotAI Pixel

 false |

 Object or boolean. true is equivalent to data-text.
 Pass an object to customize.
-See Text Monitoring. |
+See Text monitoring. |

-Self-hosted Script
+Self-hosted script

 The setup is self-service from your dashboard: